gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 #### Sound effect type {#SoundEffects}

-In order to express [States and events](#ClientStateAndEvent) of the client, the following sound effects must be provided:
+In order to express [states and events](#ClientStateAndEvent) of the client, the following sound effects must be provided:

 | State or event              | Sample sound effect                     | Required |
 |---------------------------|------------------------------|:---------:|